54chi/b2b-commerce-on-lightning-quickstart/README.md

 # b2b-commerce-for-lightning

+## Purpose of this fork

-FORK Purpose: To set the checkout-sync in the SFDX project as the DEFAULT integration checkout
+To set the `checkout-sync` in the SFDX project as the **DEFAULT** integration checkout.

+The changes are limited to the shell scripts.
+Other than that the rest remains the same.

 **Reasoning:** The async checkout relies on the SF platform event architecture, which is out of the developer's control.
 The checkout sync project is also simpler (so should be easier to understand) and is FASTER for small stores, making it great to understand the integrations.

-## Forked content below
+## (Forked content below)

 This repository has a set of useful reference implementations for the B2B Lightning projects.
 It is structured in 2 parts: examples and sfdx.